MirkoHernandez/denote-folgezettel/Readme.md

 Open a dired buffer with all the top level notes (all the notes that include only numbers).

+### denote-fz-dired-next-section

+Open a dired buffer with the next section of the last active section.

+### denote-fz-dired-previous-section

+Open a dired buffer with the previous section of the last active section.

+### denote-fz-dired-next-full-section

+Open a dired buffer with the next full section of the last active section.

+### denote-fz-dired-previous-full-section

+Open a dired buffer with the previous full section of the last active section.

+### denote-fz-dired-last-section

+Open a dired buffer using last active section.

+### denote-fz-dired-last-full-section

+Open a dired buffer using last active section.

 ## Advanced configuration options